ADG-VIT/Portfolio-Website-3/README.md

 ---
 ## How to Use?
 - Go to folder add your image to put into the website.
-- You can update your data like projects, experience and many others using the JSON File present in it.
+- You can update the contents like portfolio,skills, experience using the JSON File

+## Sections
+- Home
+- About me
+- Portfolio
+- Skills
+- Experience
+- Resume
+- Contact

-## How to Deploy?
+## How to run the project ?
-Include the steps to host on github pages with custom domain
+- Fork the repository
+- Clone your forked repository
+- Build your code

 ## Tech Stack Used
 - HTML